ray00178/RZScan/README.md

 * For __6.0 or later__, The permissions have been handled very well，So don't worry about their own.
 * According to your project color, Setting ur StatusBarColor、ToolBarColor.
 * In Activity or Frangment, Can support the use.
-* You can customize the size of the scan frame and describe the text.<br/>
+* You can customize the size of the scan frame、color or describe the text.<br/>

 Screenshots <br/><br/>
 ![](https://github.com/ray00178/RayZhangScan/blob/master/Screenshot_Scan.png)